 Meet Me at the AJ: A behind-the-scenes sneak peek at the iconic building

 The Friends of the Library and Oliver Hospitality are hosting a behind-the-scenes sneak peek event at the Andrew Johnson Hotel before renovations begin.
-Meet Me at the AJ is set for 5:00 - 9:00 on Friday, November 15.
-Tickets are available at knoxfriends.org/aj-sneak-peak-party/.
+Meet Me at the AJ is set for 6:00 to 9:00 (5:00 for VIP ticketholders) on Friday, November 15.
+'Party in the Ballroom' tickets are available at knoxfriends.org/aj-sneak-peak-party/.
 Presented by First Century Bank, the one-time-only event is a fundraiser for Knox County Public Library's Tennessee Archive of Moving Image and Sound (TAMIS).

 Sitting high above the river bluff at the north end of the Gay Street Bridge, the iconic building has been a defining feature in Knoxville's skyline for nearly 100 years and was the tallest in East Tennessee for the first half century of its existence.
 Few buildings are more associated with Knoxville's 20th century history than the Andrew Johnson Hotel.
 Built in the late 1920s, the new hotel was designed to welcome tourists to the burgeoning Great Smoky Mountains National Park and to provide Knoxville's social and business class a premier venue for balls and deal making alike.